Backbase/golden-sample-app/README.md

 ## Authentication

-### Prerequisites

-- Go through the [documentation page](https://community.backbase.com/documentation/foundation_angular/latest/authenticate_users) first to avoid any confusion with implementing authentication in the modelless app

 ### Important Info

 The code that is used for authentication is not for production purposes, this is the example to understand the concepts lying under the hood.